-The Property programme underspent by £3.267m.
-The main reason for this was the delay in purchasing land required to build a new fire station to replace the current Central Fire Station.
-The delay occurred for reasons outside of the Authority's control and will delay the building project.
+The Property programme underspent by £3.633m.
+The main reason for this was the delay in acquiring land required to build a new fire station to replace the current Central Fire Station.
+The delay occurred for reasons outside of the Authority's control and the impact of this pushed back the whole project, although the land was eventually acquired in April 2015.

-The Transport programme underspent by £1,606k and this budget will be slipped forward to 2014/15 to fund the build of four special appliances which started in the year as well as light vehicles.
+The Transport programme underspent by £1.201m and this budget will be slipped forward to fund the build of appliances which started in the year as well as light vehicles.
+The majority of this slippage related to vehicles which were under construction but not completed by the year end.

-The Information and Communications Technology programme also underspent during the year, by $\pounds$ 139k.
-Most projects either completed in the year or made good progress, with the HR and Control systems due to go live in 2014/15.
+The Information and Communications Technology programme also underspent during the year, by £1.446m.
+Most projects either completed in the year or made good progress, but budget will be slipped forward to fund the completion of the new Mobilising system as well as further Business Process Automation initiatives.